renovate-bot/zw/docs/guides/04_commands.md

 To update ZI issue `zi self-update` in the command line.

 To update all plugins and snippets, issue `zi update`.

+<div align="center"><img src="/img/include/update.png" alt="Update" /></div>

 If you wish to update only a single plugin/snippet instead issue `zi update NAME_OF_PLUGIN`.
-A list of commits will be shown:
+A list of commits will be shown if any.

-<div align="center"><img src="/img/include/update.png" alt="Update" /></div>

 Some plugins require performing an action each time they're updated.
 One way you can do this is by using the `atpull` ice modifier.
 For example, writing `zi ice atpull'./configure'` before loading a plugin will execute `./configure` after a successful update.
 Refer to [Ice Modifiers](/search/?q=ice-modifiers) for more information.